proflare/proflare.github.io/_teaching/2019-Spring-teaching.md

 location: "Socorro New Mexico"
 ---

 I served as a teaching assistant in this course.The following topics were covered in the laboratory activities: Becoming familiar with labview programming; Introduction to ELVIS system; Test of first order systems; Simulation of a second order systems in LabView; Circuit simulation and pendulum experiment; Stepper motor control; Frequency response; DC motor speed and position modeling; state-space control method; DC motor speed control.
-The magistral course to which this lab was attached syllabus can be found [here](MENG405 Syllabus).

 Responsibilities
 ======